kachrist/UARK-NASA-RMC/To-Do.md

    - EVERYTHING
    - CAD images - SEE SLIDESHOW CONTAINER COMMENT
       - Need placeholder image for missing content
-      - Slideshow images are too high (aren't fully shown in slideshow box)
+      - DONE: KC: Slideshow images are too high (aren't fully shown in slideshow box)
    - Team Leads (Who Are We for real though?
 Section) - MAYBE
    - Add Team picture
    - DONE: KC: Fix using 'Home.css' file on this page